The mistakes to avoid, and the tricks to help keep your funds going until the end of the month.

 Don’t use your overdraft

 Unless you have 0% interest overdraft the chances are that using one is costing you a lot more money than you realised with many banks charging rates of close to 40%.

 Don’t put it on credit cards

-It’s tempting to put the things you can’t afford on a credit card, or buy things via “easy” credit such as Klarna or using retailers like Very.
+It’s tempting to put the things you can’t afford on a credit card, or buy things via “easy” credit from retailers like Very.